Get Busy

 "Get Busy" is a song by Jamaican dancehall singer Sean Paul, from his album Dutty Rock.
-The song was one of the many hits from the jumpy handclap riddim known as the Diwali Riddim, produced by then-newcomer Steven Marsden, and was the only song that never made the "Diwali" rhythm album on Greensleeves Records as it was more than likely a late entry.
+The song was one of the many hits from the jumpy handclap riddim known as the Diwali Riddim, produced by then-newcomer Steven Marsden, and was the only song that never made the "Diwali" rhythm album on Greensleeves Records.

 Paul described it as "mainly a party song.
 It's not all about smoking weed".
 Originally released as a 7-inch single in 1999, "Get Busy" was released internationally in 2003 and topped the US Billboard Hot 100 for three weeks that May.
 It also reached number one in Italy and the Netherlands, becoming a top-10 hit in an additional 11 countries.
 On 10 May 2003, the song was performed on Saturday Night Live.

 Composition

 "Get Busy" is written in the key of F minor in common time with a tempo of 100 beats per minute.
 The song follows a chord progression of Fm−A–G–G.